Yandex Cloud

 REPLACEREPLACE

 Once the series, seasons, and episodes tables are created, you can insert data into a table using the REPLACE statement.
-Basic syntax:
+The basic syntax is as follows:

 REPLACE INTO <table_name> (<list_of_columns>) VALUES (<list_of_values_to_add>);